Is Task-Specific Training Necessary for Anomaly Detection?: Why is Retrieval Better?

 Lemma~\ref{lem:nonexpansive} shows that retrieval does not amplify benign perturbations in the encoder features as small changes in $z$ translate to at most equally small changes in $S_{\mathrm{ret}}(z)$; i.e. the variation in anomaly score between any two features is upper bounded by their feature-space distance.
 This stands in sharp contrast to reconstruction-based anomaly scoring in Sec.~\ref{sec:theory}, where information loss in the bottleneck forces the decoder to have large Jacobian norm (Lemma~\ref{lem:amplification}), so the residual score $S_{\mathrm{rec}}$ inevitably exhibits decoder amplification.
 The full proofs are presented in Appendix Sec.~\ref{sec:proof-retrieval}.

 \paragraph{Discussion.} Together, these properties explain why RAD avoids the fidelity--stability dilemma faced by encoder--decoder architectures.
-On the one hand, it attains \emph{fidelity} by using the canonical distance-to-set score on the empirical set of anomaly-free embeddings, and cannot be pointwise improved by any other non-expansive feature-space score.
+On the one hand, it attains \emph{fidelity} by using the canonical distance-to-set score on the empirical set of anomaly-free embeddings, which assigns zero score to stored normal embeddings and is pointwise maximal within the stable score class $\mathcal{F}_\gamma$.
+Moreover, when unseen normal features remain close to the anomaly-free memory, this score is near-optimal within $\mathcal{F}_\gamma$ for expected anomaly--normal separation.
 On the other hand, it maintains \emph{stability} by operating with this non-expansive nearest-neighbor score in frozen feature space, rather than through a high-gain decoder.
-In this sense, retrieval-based scoring forms an empirical upper bound on what reconstruction-based residual scoring can achieve under a fair comparison (same encoder and dataset), providing a principled way to preserve encoder fidelity while controlling score stability.
+In this sense, retrieval-based scoring preserves empirical fidelity while controlling score stability, providing a principled way to avoid the decoder-induced fidelity--stability dilemma.